Why do I sing out of tune?

 The four usual causes

 - Weak feedback.
 You can't yet feel, in real time, that you're 30 cents flat — so you never correct it.
-This is the biggest one, and the easiest to fix with visual feedback.
+This is the biggest one, and the easiest to fix with visual feedback: motor skills are built on knowing how far each attempt missed[3].
+Studies of off-pitch singers find the problem is usually here, in production, not in the ear[2].

 - Inconsistent breath support.
 Airflow that sags mid-note drags pitch flat; a push spikes it sharp.
 Steady breath = steady pitch.